technifai/BypassGPT/README.md

 # BypassGPT
-With the help of this tool you will be able to bypass ChatGPT filters using Davinci module
+With the help of this tool you will be able to bypass ChatGPT filters using Davinci module.
+This code was written by Tabeer Shahjahan (@technifai)